ldn-softdev/jtc/User Guide.md

 ```

-### Insert, Update with move
+### Insert, Update with move semantic
 if a source argument for either `-i` or `-u` is given in the form of `<file>` or `<JSON>`, then those obviously cannot be moved.
-The move semantic is only applicable when the argument is given in the form of a `<walk-path>`, then upon completing
+The move semantic is only applicable when the argument is given only in the form of a `<walk-path>`, then upon completing
 the operation, the source elements (referred by the source walk-path) become possible to remove (purge).
-This is achievable by letting specifying `-p` switch for such operations only.
+This is achievable by specifying option `-p`.

 Let's move `address` from the last `Directory` record into the first one:
 ```